The Axelrod model for the dissemination of culture revisited: Proof of Theorem Proof of Theorem 1

-which establishes extinction of the 0-edges. \end{proof} \\ \\ Having established that both sets of 0-edges and 1-edges go extinct, the proof of Theorem \ref{th:consensus} is now straightforward, and follows the lines of Lemma \ref{1-edges}.
+Having established that both sets of 0-edges and 1-edges go extinct, the proof of Theorem \ref{thconsensus} is now straightforward, and follows the lines of Lemma \ref{lem1-edges}.
 While the latter shows that clustering of the voter model implies extinction of the 1-edges, the last step is to prove that, conversely, extinction of type 0 and type 1 edges implies clustering of the Axelrod model.
-Fix $x < y$ and let
+Fix $x < y$, and let

 Denote by $e_i = \{z_i, z_{i + 1} \}$ the edge connecting vertex $z_i$ and vertex $z_{i + 1}$.
-Then, extinction of the 1-edges and 0-edges given respectively by Lemma \ref{1-edges} and Lemma \ref{0-edges} implies that
+Then, extinction of both the 1-edges and the 0-edges given, respectively, by Lemmas \ref{lem1-edges} and \ref{lem0-edges} implies that

-This completes the proof of Theorem \ref{th:consensus}.
+This completes the proof of Theorem \ref{thconsensus}.